MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ## DESCRIPTION
 To use this cmdlet in Security & Compliance Center PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft 365 compliance center](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

-**Note**: Avoid using a piped Foreach-Object when adding or removing scope Locations : "Value1","Value2",..."ValueN" | Foreach-Object { Set-RetentionCompliancePolicy -Identity "Regulation 123 Compliance" -RemoveExchangeLocation $_  }
+**Note**: Don't use a piped Foreach-Object when adding or removing scope Locations : "Value1","Value2",..."ValueN" | Foreach-Object { Set-RetentionCompliancePolicy -Identity "Regulation 123 Compliance" -RemoveExchangeLocation $_  }

 ## EXAMPLES